tux234/fleet/handbook/company/communications.md

 The [Audit logs doc page](https://fleetdm.com/docs/Using-Fleet/Audit-logs) has a page generator that is used to speed up doc writing when Fleet adds new activity types.

-- If you're making a copy change to an exiting activity type, edit the `activities.go` file [here](https://github.com/fleetdm/fleet/blob/main/server/fleet/activities.go).
+- If you're making a copy change to an exiting activity type, edit the `activities.go` file in the [server/fleet directory](https://github.com/fleetdm/fleet/blob/main/server/fleet/activities.go).
-- If you're making a change to the top section or meta tags, edit the `gen_activity_doc.go` file [here](https://github.com/fleetdm/fleet/blob/main/server/fleet/gen_activity_doc.go).
+- If you're making a change to the top section or meta tags, edit the `gen_activity_doc.go` file in the [server/fleet directory](https://github.com/fleetdm/fleet/blob/main/server/fleet/gen_activity_doc.go).
 - If you're adding a new activity type, add the activity to the `ActivityDetailsList` list in the `activities.go` file.

 After making your changes, save them and run `make generate-doc`.
 This will generate a new `Audit-logs.md` file.
 Make sure you run the command in the top level folder of your cloned, Fleet repo.

 ## Spending company money